-All type conversions in Vyper must be made explicitly using the built-in convert (a: atype, btype) function.
-Currently, the following type conversions are supported:
+All type conversions in Vyper must be made explicitly using the built-in convert(a: atype, btype) function.
+Type conversions in Vyper are designed to be safe and intuitive.
+All type conversions will check that the input is in bounds for the output type.
+The general principles are: